akhilboddu/SentimentAnalysis-with-twitter/README.md

+## Copyright © 2017
-## All rights reserved by Akhil Boddu ©
+All rights reserved by Akhil Boddu